revaturelabs/interviewquestions/Java/Java 8/stream api.md

  <details><summary> Show Answer</summary>

- - No, we cannot add/ delete elements in stream
+ - No, we cannot add/ delete elements in the stream
  - we can only perform the operations on the stream
  - Stream does not store the data as well.